 By encouraging open discussions about feelings, parents can help children navigate their emotional experiences more effectively.

 Animals are not playthings to entertain children while their parents are busy.
-As one comment rightly pointed out, if the kid plays roughly with the kitten, it's OP's responsibility to protect the kitten they adopted.
+As one comment rightly pointed out, if the child plays roughly with the kitten, it's OP's responsibility to protect the kitten they adopted.

 OP was happy to report that the parents and the child kept to their agreement.
-Coco the Calico is the new owner of OP's flat and has sole discretion on who gets to play with her and when.
+Coco the Calico is the new owner of OP's flat and has sole discretion over who gets to play with her and when.